FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTY_messages.md

       <tr>
          <td><p>Explanation</p>         </td>
          <td><p>Handshake
-is started for a new server SSL session. <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> gives a unique reference to it.
+is started for a new server SSL session. {{< TransferCFT/componentshortname  >}} gives a unique reference to it.
 Using this reference, the session could be tracked.</p>         </td>
       </tr>
    </tbody>